What Is a Mobile App? | App Development Basics for Businesses

 - Utility apps – these are so obvious that we barely even realize that we’re using them.
 In fact, utility apps usually have the shortest user session times – people use them to get things done and then move on.
 The most popular types of utility applications are barcode scanners, trackers, or healthcare apps.

 - Travel apps – the main idea behind this category is helping users to travel easily.
 Travel apps transform a smartphone or tablet into a travel diary and guide that helps users to discover everything they need to know about the site they’re visiting.
 Most of the tourists are digitally savvy travelers who know how to use apps to their advantage.
 Can you imagine what traveling would look like without Google Maps, Airbnb, or Uber?
+You may also like: How to Make an App like Uber: Process and Cost in 2021

 4. Mobile app statistics